wifi-tally/wifi-tally/documentation/docs/troubleshooting.md

 ## The LED strip started flashing blue for a while but then turned black

-* This could be totally normal.
-If the Tally is not patched in the Hub or not currently on Preview or Program on the Video Mixer it is off.
 * The Tally should usually recover from any errors and reboot automatically.
 But you could try reconnecting it to its power source to reboot it
+* The Stage Light stays black when the Tally is not patched in the Hub or not currently on Preview or Program on the Video Mixer.
+So this could be totally normal.

 ## The Tally slowly blinks blue for an extended amount of time